 For LSU - a comprehensive State Flagship Research University of the State of Louisiana - state and federal grants are vital to support research activities.
 LSU which serves all segments of society - locally, nationally, and internationally - uses grants and contracts to address specific knowledge gaps.
 For instance, the Economics & Policy Research Group’s funded projects include economic impact studies, program evaluations, economic forecasting, and a broad range of economics research assessing the impact of potential policies.
-The Highway Safety Research Group receives grants from the Louisiana Department of Transportation and Development and the Louisiana State Police for Highways Safety Analytics projects.
+The Center for Analytics & Research in Transportation Safety receives grants from the Louisiana Department of Transportation and Development and the Louisiana State Police for Highways Safety Analytics projects.

 Although business colleges in the past have not been accustomed to applying for and receiving grants, budget cuts at state levels make it increasingly important to attract grants from federal and state governments as well as funded research from industry to support research and PhD programs.
 This website provides information and resources regarding grants and contracts for the business school and other funded research opportunities.

 LSU requires certain forms to be used for funded research and grant applications.
 LSU Office of Sponsored Programs forms may also be accessed through LSU's website.
 LSU's website also provides several standard sponsor forms.
 Please contact Laurielle Roberson for help with these forms.

 The LSU Office of Research and Economic Development provides additional resources and information regarding general research and funding to faculty.

 If your study involves human subjects in any form you must get approval from LSU's Institutional Review Board.
 Your research may qualify for an exemption of institutional review.
 Please submit all IRB applications by email to firstname.lastname@example.org.
 For more information, please visit the IRB website.

 The E.J.
 Ourso College of Business supports obtaining grants and external funding by providing staff to assist with grant writing, budgeting, and human resources.